 The camera has a native sensitivity range from ISO 200 to ISO 6400, which can be extended to ISO 100-12800.

 Does the Fujifilm X100 feature an autofocus assist light?

-Yes, the camera has a lamp build-in that can illuminate the subject and improve autofocus in low-light settings.
+Yes, the camera has a lamp built-in that can illuminate the subject and improve autofocus in low-light settings.

 Which battery does the X100 use?

-The camera gets its power from the NP-95, which is a rechargeable Lithium-Ion power pack.
+The camera gets its power from the NP-95 (here at amazon), which is a rechargeable Lithium-Ion power pack.